Royal Palace of Milan: 17th and 18th centuries

 On the night of 24 January 1695 a fire destroyed the Court Theater.

-Reconstruction and expansion of a new ducal theater would begin only in 1717 under the patronage of the Count of Loewenstein, the new Austrian governor of the city of Milan following the War of Spanish Succession.
+Reconstruction and expansion of a new ducal theater would begin only in 1717 under the patronage of Maximilian Karl, Prince of Löwenstein-Wertheim-Rochefort, the new Austrian governor of the Duchy of Milan following the War of Spanish Succession.
 The new theater was designed by Francesco Galli Bibbiena and his pupils Giandomenico Barbieri and Domenico Valmagini.
 The theater was larger, with four tiers of boxes and a gallery in the shape of a horseshoe; on the side was a small ridottino for gambling and a shop for drinks, sweets and costumes.

-It was completed on 26 December 1717 and it was inaugurated with the opera Costantino by Gasparini.
+It was completed on 26 December 1717 and it was inaugurated with the opera Costantino by Francesco Gasparini.

 In 1723 a new fire accident damaged the ceremonial halls of the palace.

-The Austrian magistrate Wirich Philipp von Daun then commissioned restorations.
+The Austrian governor Wirich Philipp von Daun then commissioned restorations.
 The wings of the Cortile d'Onore (Honor Courtyard) were updated in a livelier style, introducing whitewashed walls and baroque window frames designed by Carlo Rinaldi.
 The church of San Gottardo was also re-decorated in painting, stucco and gilding and upgraded to be a proper Royal-Ducal Chapel.
 Salone dei Festini and Salone di Audienzia (now Hall of Emperors), both on the "piano nobile" (noble floor), were also restored.
 The Cortile d'Onore wings housed the chancery, the magistrate and accounting offices and other administrative and financial offices.

-The Governor and the Privy Council met in new rooms built on the north side of the garden.

-The Governor was housed in the newly built northern and southern wings of the courtyard.
+The governor and the Privy Council met in new rooms built on the north side of the garden.
+The governor was housed in the newly built northern and southern wings of the courtyard.

 In 1745, Gian Luca Pallavicini became governor and minister plenipotentiary of Milan.
 He recruited the famous architect Francesco Croce of the Cathedral Workshop to completely refurbish the palace interiors (furniture, silverware, chinaware and chandeliers) at his personal expenses.

-Croce commissioned tapestries reproducing Raphaelite works from the Gobelins factories.
+Croce commissioned tapestries reproducing Raphaelite works from the Gobelins Manufactory.
 The halls of Festini and Audienzia were merged to create an enormous 46 by 17 meter ballroom (current Hall of the Caryatids), inclusive of side boxes to hold an orchestra.
 Pallavacini also requested a hall destined to host gala dinners – a new trend coming from France.
 When Pallavacini left in 1752, he sold his furniture and decor to the city of Milan.